Last Generation Theology: Robert Pierson

-Robert Pierson served as a president of the General Conference from 1966-1979.
+Robert Pierson served as a president of the General Conference from 1966 to 1979.
 He was known to advocate the principles of Last Generation Theology during his time.
 He was a driving force in the 1973 and 1974 Annual Council Appeals, which called on church members to "demonstrate that His way of life can truly be lived on earth".
 He authored 28 books.
 He wrote, "Today, we as God’s people need to devote more thoughtful, prayerful attention to the work being carried on in our behalf in the heavenly sanctuary.
 We are living in the antitypical Day of Atonement, and God expects much of those who compose His remnant church.
 "While the investigative judgment is going forward in heaven, while the sins of penitent believers are being removed from the sanctuary, there is to be a special work of purification, of putting away of sin, among God’s people upon earth".
 In the book Ransom & Reunion Through the Sanctuary, a special "work of purification," a special work "of putting away of sin," is brought vividly to our attention..God's last-generation people are to reveal the character of Jesus to the world.
 They will overcome as He overcame.
 They will be victorious living representatives of the Master.
 The enabling power to live this life, to achieve this character, comes from Jesus.
 Only through His imputed and imparted righteousness can we prevail.